renovatebot/renovate/docs/usage/self-hosting.md

 Renovate is available for Docker via an automated build [renovate/renovate](https://hub.docker.com/r/renovate/renovate/).
 It builds `latest` based on the `master` branch and all semver tags are published too.
-All the following are valid:
+For example, all the following are valid tags:

 ```sh
 $ docker run --rm renovate/renovate